-- History of England and Great Britain since 1603 (4, Irregular) Political, constitutional, intellectual, and social developments from the Stuarts to the present. - Poland and the Western Tradition (4, 2 years, Irregular) Polish civilization from the 10th century to the present, with special emphasis upon the participation of Poland in the currents of the European tradition. - Madness and Society in the Modern Age (4) The shifting place of insanity and "the mad" in Europe and the United States from the French Revolution to the antipsychiatry movement. - 330 Drugs, Disease, and Medicine in History (4, Irregular) An overview of the role played by disease and the health sciences in history. - The British Empire: 1588-1834 (4, Sp) Emergence of the British Empire, emphasizing colonies in the Americas; the development of imperial economy, imperial wars, slavery and abolitionism. - British Empire from the Mid-19th Century (4, FaSp) Political and economic development of the British Empire since Victoria; rise of the British Commonwealth. - Korea: The Modern Transformation (4, Sp) Examination of selected topics on Korea's transition to the modern era; focus on the traditional roots of 20th century developments. - 335 History of Japan to 1550 (4, Irregular) Growth of Japanese civilization from the mythological "age of the gods" through the feudal "age of the samurai"; foundations of a great Asian power. - History of Japan, 1550-1945 (4, Irregular) Development of Japan as a modern world power; tradition and change in Japanese life; impact of Western culture, politics, and diplomacy from 1550 to 1945. - 337 Japan Since 1945 (4, Irregular) Survey of the impact of World War II, American occupation, and rapid economic growth on Japan's politics, society, economy, and culture; Japan as a post-modern nation. - China to 960 A.D.
-(4, Irregular) The origins of China's distinctive civilization; cultural and political ferment in the late Chou; the greatness of Han and T'ang. - China, 960-1800 A.D.
+326 History of England and Great Britain since 1603 (4, Irregular) Political, constitutional, intellectual, and social developments from the Stuarts to the present.

+328 Poland and the Western Tradition (4, 2 years, Irregular) Polish civilization from the 10th century to the present, with special emphasis upon the participation of Poland in the currents of the European tradition.
+329 Madness and Society in the Modern Age (4) The shifting place of insanity and "the mad" in Europe and the United States from the French Revolution to the antipsychiatry movement.

+330 Drugs, Disease, and Medicine in His-tory (4, Irregular) An overview of the role played by disease and the health sciences in history.

+331 The British Empire: 1588-1834 (4, Sp) Emergence of the British Empire, emphasizing colonies in the Americas; the development of imperial economy, imperial wars, slavery and abolitionism.

+332 British Empire from the Mid-19th Century (4, FaSp) Political and economic development of the British Empire since Victoria; rise of the British Commonwealth.

+333 Korea: The Modern Transformation

+(4, Sp) Examination of selected topics on Korea's transition to the modern era; focus on the traditional roots of 20th century developments.

+334 History of the Samurai (4) Development of the Samurai from a warrior elite to political hegemons between the 8th and 12th centuries; use of primary sources, introduction to divergent historiographies.
+Recommended preparation: a course in Japanese history.

+335 History of Japan to 1550 (4, Irregular) Growth of Japanese civilization from the mythological "age of the gods" through the feudal "age of the samurai"; foundations of a great Asian power.

+336 History of Japan, 1550-1945 (4, Irregular) Development of Japan as a modern world power; tradition and change in Japanese life; impact of Western culture, politics, and diplomacy from 1550 to 1945.

+337 Japan Since 1945 (4, Irregular) Survey of the impact of World War II, American occupation, and rapid economic growth on Japan's politics, society, economy, and culture; Japan as a post-modern nation.

+338 China to 960 A.D.
+(4, Irregular) The origins of China's distinctive civilization; cultural and political ferment in the late Chou; the greatness of Han and T'ang.

+339 China, 960-1800 A.D.
 (4, Irregular) Politics and culture under the Sung; Mongols, Manchus, and other invaders; the golden autumn of a great civilization.

-340 History of China Since 1800 (4, Sp)

-Western impact and dynastic decline; problems of the Chinese Republic; nationalism and communism.
+340 History of China Since 1800 (4, Sp) Western impact and dynastic decline; problems of the Chinese Republic; nationalism and communism.